b0llull0s/Arch-Installation-Scripts/README.md

 ## Installation:

-Have in mind that hyperland wont work on virtual machines, so this will only work on bare metal.
 Make you sure you have a USB-drive ready to use with a verified Arch ISO, you can find how to verified the integrity of your iso on the Arch Docu.
-You can use rufus or dd command in linux:
+- You can use rufus or dd command in linux:
 ```bash
 # Lookup for your USB drive
 sudo fdisk -l